DelineaXPM/SS-ADO-BuildTask/overview.md

-# Delinea Secret Server Task for Azure DevOps
+# Cloudkitects Secret Server Task for Azure DevOps

 The task in this extension allows the retrieval of secrets for use in both Build and Release pipelines in Azure DevOps.
 The task sets environment variables for the requested fields with variable names based on the slug names with an optional configured prefix.